SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 helm upgrade --install -n sonarqube-dce sonarqube sonarqube/sonarqube-dce --set ApplicationNodes.jwtSecret=$JWT_SECRET
 ```

 The above command deploys SonarQube on the Kubernetes cluster in the default configuration in the sonarqube namespace.
+If you are interested in deploying SonarQube on Openshift, please check the [dedicated section](#openshift).

 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 The default login is admin/admin.